disclosure: we were invited to attend this event for the purpose of review

 Anyway, the proof of this product was certainly going to be in the tasting, and how apt for a Monkey to put the Jungle Dogs to the taste test – would they pass the challenge?
 We were dished up the Jungle Dogs in various, quick and easy combinations, as well as straight from the pack.

 As you can see in the photos above we were given lots of ideas for quick and easy cold meal ideas (there was no cooking facility available on the day hence no hot selection).
 We were also given some recipe cards giving us plenty more food for thought, excuse the pun!

-I was really impressed with how much Monkey liked the Jungle Dogs, the only thing he wasn’t keen on was the fresh basil leaves in the wraps – he thought they were lettuce!
+I was really impressed with how much my son liked the Jungle Dogs, the only thing he wasn’t keen on was the fresh basil leaves in the wraps – he thought they were lettuce!
 The hotdogs were tasty, not greasy and not stodgy in any way.

 Since we’ve been home I needed a really quick dinner option for him one evening – sliced Jungle Dogs and scrambled egg – it went down well.

 We also got to meet Tina O’Brien, previously from Corrie and Strictly, who has been cooking in the kitchen with her kids using Jungle Dogs.
 If you visit the Jungle Dogs Facebook page you’ll find recipe ideas, games, stories and more nutritional information, and over the next few months, you can watch Tina prepare each of the Jungle Dogs recipes.